 This is a question for most travellers, who look for Sri Lanka tea plantation tour; however, the answer is very simple because tea plantations are widely distributed on the island except beaches and dry zone areas.
 Upcountry is the most popular for the tea industry and tea plantations and distributed far and wide across all the mountains and valleys.

-While some people choose Sri Lanka tea plantation tour to explore this mountain dominated region some others opt for short tours to explore the mountains and take part in day tours to visit Nuwara Eliya.
-Local tour operators such as seerendipity tours organize regular one day and two days tours to Nuwara Eliya and Kandy for travellers, who wish to explore Sri Lankan tea plantations, these short tours are very popular among the travellers, who stay on the beach as well as the travellers, who make short visit to the island.
+While some people choose the Sri Lanka tea plantation tour to explore this mountain dominated region some others opt for short tours to explore the mountains and take part in day tours to visit Nuwara Eliya.
+Local tour operators such as Seerendipity tours organize regular day outing tours and two days tours to Nuwara Eliya and Kandy for travellers, who wish to explore Sri Lankan tea plantations, these short tours are very popular among the travellers, who stay on the beach as well as the travellers, who make a short visit to the island.

-Every year, thousands of travellers visit Kandy for sightseeing and a large number of them make a visit to the island’s first tea museum.
+Every year, thousands of travellers visit important tourist places in Kandy for sightseeing and a large number of them make a visit to the island’s first tea museum.
 The main objective of the tea museum is to depict the evolution of the tea industry on the island over the last several centuries, from basic rudimentary tea roller to the computerized tea factory that we see today.

 Labookellie is one of the highest grown orthodox tea plantations on the island.
 The factory produces mainly black tea while they supply a limited amount of expensive green tea varieties as well.
 The factory has undergone a major transition in the recent past and has adopted advanced tea manufacturing know-how and introduced modern machinery.
 The seven-step process of tea-making involves rolling, withering, fermenting, drying, sieving, and grading and fibre extraction.

 GLEN LOCH TEA FACTORY: SRI LANKA TEA PLANTATION TOUR